JulianKemmerer/PipelineC/docs/AUTO_COMB_SHARE_DESIGN.md

 shares the combinational hardware.
 ACS addresses spatial resource use; FSMs combine resource sharing with temporal scheduling.
 Throughput, buffering and timing targets are additional choices, not implied by these two axes.

+The inverse objective is [`AUTO_COMB_UNSHARE`](AUTO_COMB_UNSHARE_DESIGN.md): shorter estimated critical-path delay, permitting area growth.
+It shares the typed graph, purity, emission and estimation infrastructure, adds no core cycles and performs no extra selection synthesis.
+The guide groups both in one AUTO section.
+Mixed nesting applies inside out; identical rewrapping is idempotent.
+Default FSMs also consider bounded delay-ranked finalists, judged by total scheduled area rather than committing to the combinational winner.

 Purity is checked recursively before optimization: registers, feedback, global wires and temporal AUTO calls are rejected.
 Raw VHDL is rejected because its